mozilla/fxa/packages/fxa-auth-server/fxa-oauth-server/docs/api.md

   Identifiers (PPID)](https://github.com/mozilla/fxa/blob/master/packages/fxa-auth-server/fxa-oauth-server/docs/pairwise-pseudonymous-identifiers.md)
   enabled.
 Used to forcibly rotate the `sub` claim.
 Must be an integer in the range 0-1024.
   Defaults to 0.
+- `resource`: (optional) Indicates the target service or resource at which access is being requested.
+Its value must be an absolute URI, and may include a query component but must not include a fragment component.
+Added to the `aud` claim of JWT access tokens.
 - `ttl`: (optional) Seconds that the access_token should be valid.
   If unspecified this will default to the maximum value allowed by the server, which is a configurable option but would typically be measured